 A CellML file describes either a system of ordinary differential equations (ODEs) or differential algebraic equations (DAEs).
-That system may be non-linear.

 Upon opening a CellML file, OpenCOR checks that it can be used for simulation.
 If it cannot, then a message describing the issue is shown:

 On the other hand, if you open a valid CellML file (e.g.

 models/noble_model_1962.cellml, which is shipped with OpenCOR), then the view will look something like:

 It consists of two main parts, the first of which allows you to customise the simulation, the solver(s) and the model parameters, as well as to specify which graphs to plot.
 The second part is used to plot the requested graphs.
 In the

 Parameters section, all the model parameters have an icon associated with them to highlight their type:

 To run a model, you need to provide some information about the simulation itself, i.e. its starting point, ending point and point interval.
 Then, you need to specify the solver(s) that you want to use.
 The solvers available to you depend on which solver plugins you selected, as well as on the type of your model (i.e. ODE or DAE).
 If you are dealing with an ODE model and all the solver plugins are selected, then CVODES, forward Euler, Heun, and second-order and fourth-order Runge-Kutta will be available to you: